 In that psychiatrist’s obituary, I mentioned to the officer, his daughter said that her dad would sometimes lose his focus on the windy mountain road near their home and underestimate a turn.
 Reading it, I remember wondering if the doc had ADHD himself.

 “I love riding motorcycles, too,” this officer said, with a big smile.
-“Lots of cops have ADHD, you know.”
+“Lots of police officers have ADHD, you know.”

 “But how did you know I have ADHD?” he said.
 “Can you tell just by looking at me?”